gnosisguild/zodiac-core/src/README.md

 This method is used to deploy contracts listed in `./constants.ts`.

-- Interface: `populateDeployModuleAsProxy(mastercopy, setupArgs, saltNonce)`
+- Interface: `populateDeployModule(mastercopy, setupArgs, saltNonce)`
 - Arguments:
   - `mastercopy`: Address of the module mastercopy
   - `setupArgs`: An object with two attributes: `value` and `types`